Research by ING, Realo and CFP shows the financial impact of sustainable renovation in Belgium

 The results: sustainable renovation almost always pays off

-The study shows that, in most cases, sustainable renovation saves money (sometimes a lot of money) in Flanders.
+The study shows that, in most cases, sustainable renovation saves money (sometimes a lot of money) in Flanders, Belgium.
 Homeowners can realise significant savings by upgrading from label F to label D or A.

 Key findings include: